phcode-dev/phoenix/docs/generatedApiDocs/features/BeautificationManager-API.md

 The API requires three parameters:

-1.  `provider`: must implement a  `beautify` function which will be invoked to beautify code in editor.
-See doc below.
+1.  `provider`: must implement a  `beautifyEditorProvider` and `beautifyTextProvider` function.
+See doc below:
 2.  `supportedLanguages`: An array of languages that the provider supports.
 If `["all"]` is supplied, then the provider will be invoked for all languages.
 Restrict to specific languages: Eg: `["javascript", "html", "php"]`
 3.  `priority`: Used to break ties among providers for a particular language.
 Providers with a higher number